gscoppino/vagrant-simple-apache-django/Ubuntu/README.md

 ### Project Admin Configuration ###

 Create a superuser using `server/utils/django-admin createsuperuser`.
+Alternatively, if you wish to do this from within the VM:
+* SSH into the VM: `vagrant ssh`.
+* Activate the virtualenv: `./home/vagrant/project_env/bin/activate`.
+* Change directory to `/vagrant/backend`.
-Alternatively, run `python manage.py createsuperuser` in the VM after activating the Python virtualenv via `./home/vagrant/project_env/bin/activate`.
+* run `python manage.py createsuperuser`.

 ### Project Database Configuration ####